 The depth to which a search engine will index your website is largely based on the authority your site has earned as a result of the number and quality of external links pointing to your site.
 As a general rule, the higher your Domain Authority, the more of your pages the search engine will crawl.

-For an ecommerce store that could potentially be listing several thousand products it is preferable that the search engine crawls your product and product category pages rather than folders containing scripts, images or data.
+For an ecommerce store that could potentially be listing several thousand products, it is preferable that the search engine crawls your product and product category pages rather than folders containing scripts, images or data.
 This increases the chance of your products being indexed by Google and also reduces the bandwidth used by your server.

-Ecommerce Platform SEO Scores
+Scores for the Best Ecommerce Platform for SEO

 |Platform Name||Logo||SEO Score|